amobiz/json-regulator/README.md

 # json-regulator
-Manage conditional configurations by promoting and/or eliminating specific properties of a JSON value.
+Manage conditional configurations by promoting and/or eliminating specific properties of a JSON value object.

 ## Install
 ``` bash